-Parents and Classroom Representatives may use the SchoolSpeak communication portal for personal announcements (e.g. birthday parties, business promotions, etc.).
+Parents and Classroom Representatives may use the SchoolSpeak communication portal for personal announcements with approval from the head of school (e.g. birthday parties, upcoming classroom party information).
 If a parent would like to be omitted from the school community's access to their contact information, s/he may log into School Speak and make edits on the personal profile that is able to be accessed from School Speak by parents and teachers that are also in the grade level(s) of the child.

-Erie Day School Happenings - Every-other week parents will receive an e-newsletter listing upcoming events, announcements and celebrations.
+Every-other week parents will receive an e-newsletter listing upcoming events and relevant information through the EDS Happenings.

 The Happenings are published electronically two-three times per month on a Thursday through School Speak and posted on the EDS website.
 The publication is not distributed throughout the summer months.
 An Annual Report is published during the summer months.